MrBubles/Alice-1.4.2-Deobf/README.md

 # Alice-1.4.2-Deobf
-I got bored so i deobfed the class renamer and renamed the rest but some shit isn't fully renamed or smth idrk.
+I got bored so i restored the older class names and normalized the rest but some shit isn't fully renamed or smth idrk.